ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 # Security

-To avoid parsing memory exhaustion attacks, we will make the following changes across all `Transaction`, `ShieldedData`, `Spend` and `Output` variants, `V1` through to `V5`:
+To avoid parsing memory exhaustion attacks, we will make the following changes across all `Transaction`, `ShieldedData`, `Spend` and `Output` variants, V1 through to V5:
 - Check cardinality consensus rules at parse time, before deserializing any `Vec`s
-  - In general, Zcash requires that each transaction has at least one Transparent/Sprout/Sapling/Orchard transfer, this rule is not currently encoded in our data structures
+  - In general, Zcash requires that each transaction has at least one Transparent/Sprout/Sapling/Orchard transfer, this rule is not currently encoded in our data structures (it is only checked during semantic verification)
 - Stop parsing as soon as the first error is detected

 These changes should be made in a later pull request, see [#1917](https://github.com/ZcashFoundation/zebra/issues/1917) for details.